PRO

 accordingly that we run on a full five tenths tree.

-on elapsed times and car counts:
+on car counts:

-eliminations.
-If there are over 64 cars
+If there are over 64 cars, we will run two

-random before going on a ladder.
-If
+rounds of random before holding our meeting and going on a ladder.

 Points: